 During the body of today’s workshop, a knowledgeable representative of the client will provide responses to the questions raised.
 These responses to the as-is assessment, and the ramifications of the answers, can then be the focus of discussion.

-During this workshop I will offer perspectives of the primary management concepts from which the program and the various processes are founded.
+This workshop will offer perspectives of the primary management concepts from which the program and the various processes are founded.

 As the manufacturing productivity process is constructed around work measurement, the client is requested to suggest which internal department, existing or to be established, will perform work measurement activities.